-Outcomes of an investigation must be reported in terms of sections 21 and 24.
+Outcomes of an investigation must be reported.

 The IPC may refer the outcome of an investigation into a complaint about conduct that may constitute an offence to the Director of Public Prosecutions.
-This is because under section 128 of the GIPA Act proceedings for the offences under the GIPA Act may only brought by or with the authority of the Director of Public Prosecutions or the Attorney General.

 Public Interest Disclosures: Complaint procedures and processes

 Receive complaint identified as made under the PID Act